OpenBMB/Eurus/README.md

 <img src="figures/leetcode_vs_theoremqa-1.png" width="500px">

 We release a suite of LLMs and a reward model. **Eurus-70B beats GPT-3.5 Turbo in reasoning through a comprehensive benchmarking across 12 tests covering five tasks**, and achieves a 33.3% pass@1 accuracy on LeetCode and 32.6% on TheoremQA, two challenging benchmarks, substantially outperforming existing open-source models by margins more than 13.3%.
+Besides, Eurux-8x22B's performance further improves and achieves superb reasoning performance as well as excellent chat & instruction-following capabilities.
 We also train a reward model that demonstrates especially strong preference modeling performance on reasoning tasks.

+- *Eurux-8x22B-NCA* and *Eurux-8x22B-KTO*: It is SFT and NCA(KTO) fine-tuned from Mixtral-8x22B on all multi-turn trajectory pairs in UltraInteract and all pairs in UltraFeedback.
 - *Eurus-7B-SFT* and *Eurus-70B-SFT*: Fine-tuned from Mistral-7B and CodeLLaMA-70B on all correct actions in UltraInteract, mixing a small proportion of UltraChat, ShareGPT, and OpenOrca examples.
 - *Eurus-7B-KTO* and *Eurus-70B-NCA*: Preference fine-tuned on UltraInteract and UltraFeedback on top of SFT models.
 - *Eurus-RM-7B*: Trained on a mixture of UltraInteract, UltraFeedback, and UltraSafety.